cap-js/docs/java/architecture.md

 ### Protocol Adapters { #protocol-adapters}

 The CAP runtime is based on an [event](../about/#events) driven approach.
 Generally, [Service](../about/#services) providers are the consumers of events, that means, they do the actual processing of events in [handlers](../guides/providing-services#event-handlers).
 During execution, services can send events to other service providers and consume the results.
 The native query language in CAP is [CQN](../cds/cqn), which is accepted by all services that deal with data query and manipulation.
-Inbound requests therefore need to be mapped to corresponding CQN events, which are sent to an accepting Application Service (see concept [details](../about/#querying)) afterwards.
+Inbound requests therefore need to be mapped to corresponding CQN events, which are sent to an accepting [Application Service](../about/#querying) afterwards.
 Mapping the ingress protocol to CQN essentially summarizes the task of protocol adapters depicted in the diagram.
 Most prominent example is the [OData V4](https://www.odata.org/documentation/) protocol adapter, which is fully supported by the CAP Java SDK.
 Further HTTP-based protocols can be added in future, but often applications require specific protocols, most notably [RESTful](https://en.wikipedia.org/wiki/Representational_state_transfer) ones.
 Such application-specific protocols can easily be implemented by means of Spring RestControllers.

 The modular architecture allows to add custom protocol adapters in a convenient manner, which can be plugged into the stack at runtime.
 Note that different endpoints can be served by different protocol adapters at the same time.